Second Trimester

 Prenatal visits during the second trimester

-During the second and third trimester prenatal visits, your doctor will check the following:
+During the second and third trimester visits, our obstetrician will check the following:

 - Height of the fundus (top of your uterus)